 In an email statement, Johanna VanderMaas, a spokesperson for the university, stated that Ryerson’s main goal is to ensure all students have an “exciting and engaging” experience at the university.

 Rebecca Bozzatto, the press secretary and communications advisor to Merrilee Fullerton, the Minister of Training Colleges and Universities at the provincial government, wrote in an email statement that the provincial government is leaving it up to the university to decide which services are deemed essential.

-“Campus organizations that rely on student funding should be able to communicate the value they provide to the students that pay their fees,” Bozzatto wrote, when asked about the effect of the decision to make ancillary fees opt-in or opt-out, which puts organizations such as CJRU 1280AM and the Eyeopener at risk of shutdown, would have on campus press.
+“Campus organizations that rely on student funding should be able to communicate the value they provide to the students that pay their fees,” Bozzatto wrote, when asked about the effect of the decision to make ancillary fees opt-in or opt-out would have on campus press.

 The decision to cut tuition, announced on Jan.
 17, 2019, would not only affect campus services and student groups.

 Many OSAP grants are being revoked, as well as the six-month grace period to pay back loans without interest fees.

 As well, households in the low-income bracket will no longer be eligible for free tuition.